-Graduation activities begin on Thursday evening with the annual Senior Party.
-The festivities continue on Friday evening with Baccalaureate followed by the Senior Dinner.
-The Senior Dinner recognizes the individuals of the class and allows students and faculty and staff an opportunity to express appreciation to one another, citing a few special moments and incidents of the past years.
 Graduation is held on Saturday morning in Christine Bonati Bollwinkle Arena and Convocation Center followed by a reception in the Cerf Center.
 During the ceremony, the Senior Class President formally passes the chain and shovel to the next year's Senior Class President and challenges the new officers to find the rum cake planted in the early morning hours by the outgoing officers.
 The chain features one link for each graduation class in College history.
 Each link is engraved with the year and number of graduates.